manan-d8/CB31_CyberKnights/Character_Recognition/README.md

 # How To Use ?
 ##### Step 1
-* Dawnload Our Weights File From [here](https://drive.google.com/file/d/1Z5ZFATBNEarQfEa5KhLY1ybzg_TDdko0/view?usp=sharing)
+* Download Our Weights File From [here](https://drive.google.com/file/d/1Z5ZFATBNEarQfEa5KhLY1ybzg_TDdko0/view?usp=sharing)
 * Put this Weights File in Weights Folder in Character_Segmentation Folder

 ##### step 2